Low Impact Living on a Permaculture Homestead

 Through Amanda and Jim, I learned that Permaculture Zones provide a backbone from which you can create your own designs – whether it’s your home and outdoor space, a workplace, or even entire communities.
 These zones are essentially a collection of inter-related physical areas and services that help create a functional system.
 As Jim writes on one of his information sheets ‘Zones can help to achieve efficient and effective designs’ – whether it’s on a small and personal scale or in large, communal spaces.

-The illustration above provides a better understanding of what the zones are.
+The illustration below provides a better understanding of what the zones are.
 Imagine that you and your family are standing at the center of that illustration – you are the first zone.
 As the center and integral point of the system, you have the power to make changes to your environment (i.e. the other zones) to suit your and the land’s needs.

 One example Jim provides is “We want a space for the children to experience nature through play”.
 From Zone one I imagine that you would make a list of all the types of needs that can be addressed in your system from the perspectives of everyone in your family and encompassing all of your physical zones.

 Moving further out in the diagram Zone 0 would be your home and Zone 1 refers to areas that need continual observation and frequent visits.
 For example, a vegetable and herb garden makes sense to be placed near the house for better access from the kitchen.